Chart Color Schemes

 The level of cultural diversity witnessed in Innisfail Estate was found to be above average when compared nationally for a number of language and cultural background related metrics

-Innisfail Estate's population showed higher cultural diversity than most local areas, with 27.1% born overseas and 30.0% speaking a language other than English at home.
-Christianity was the predominant religion, accounting for 55.2%.
-The 'Other' religious category comprised 19.0%, significantly higher than the Rest of Qld average of 3.3%.
+Innisfail Estate had a higher cultural diversity than most local markets, with 27.1% of its population born overseas and 30.0% speaking a language other than English at home.
+Christianity was the predominant religion in Innisfail Estate, comprising 55.2% of people.
+Notably, the 'Other' category made up 19.0%, significantly higher than the Rest of Qld average of 0.8%.

 Frequently Asked Questions - Diversity